Daily Blog - Tiger Software

 was getting out of the market.
 They were "distributing" their shares to

-the naive and uninitiated.
+the naive and uninitiated

 The amount of distribution is often a very good sign